Where do your rescue dogs come from?

 As a foster parent, you will be responsible for the following:

-Commitment to transporting and handling of the dog to monthly adoption events.
+Commitment to transporting and handling of the dog at monthly adoption events.

 Sending updates on your foster dog, along with pictures or videos.

-A commitment to foster this dog throughout the dog’s time in SacRDR.
+A commitment to foster this dog throughout the dog’s time with SacRDR.

-Most importantly, provide the time, structure, consistency, care, and affection to allow the dog to recuperate, convalesce, receive medical attention, and learn basic commands in order to be successfully rehomed.
+Most importantly, provide time, structure, consistency, care, and affection to allow the dog to recuperate, convalesce, receive medical attention, and learn basic commands in order to be successfully re-homed.

 Please note: While we understand that life can sometimes get in the way of this commitment, we have no immediate “Plan B” for placement for your foster dog.
 Alternate arrangements will be made as soon as possible when necessary; however, we ask for a minimum of 45 days’ notice if you can no longer care for your foster.